MehmetMelihKosucu/EPANET-CGGA/README.md

 ## Key Features

-- **Adaptive hybrid solver** with three coexisting flow regimes in a single simulation run.
+- **Adaptive hybrid solver** with three coexisting flow modes in a single simulation run.
 - **Algebraic Water Hammer (AWH)** method treats each pipe as an undiscretized unit, avoiding the segmentation overhead of traditional Method of Characteristics (MOC) implementations.
 - **Object-oriented integration** in the EPANET 3 (`epanet-dev`) codebase, preserving full compatibility with the standard EPANET 3 `.inp` input format.
 - **History-management subsystem** with binary-search interpolation across mode transitions and resolution-aware gap handling.